AeonS-D/arcaea-auto-play/README_EN.md

    + 9.In qualia byd, there exist two untouchable arctaps.
 The cause has not yet been identified.
 Please perform these two arctaps manually if you intend to play this chart.

-   + 10.According to ArcWiki, special red sky notes appear in the Designant anomaly charts, with some exceeding the trapezoid boundary.
+   + 10.According to ArcWiki, special red arctap appear in the Designant anomaly charts, with some exceeding the trapezoid boundary.
 Therefore, the script may fail to touch some arctaps during operation.

    + 11. About coordinate points:
    ![413854432-ea62cdad-0c67-4c66-b3fc-aaebe0772622](https://github.com/user-attachments/assets/b1c6e676-9016-4349-a4bf-f14583dae300)